sjtower/super-lunk-world/notes.md

 1. There must be 6 tiles minimum between the log (T) and the idol (I)

 #### spring trap
-1. does not work if placed under a platform
+1. does not work if placed under a anything but an empty space

 #### lava
 1. can be pushed through kitty-corner openings via PBs